LucyL-J/Quantifying-SIM/README.md

    0.13774260645934688
  403.32920230179843
 ```
-i.e. an estimated increase in population mean mutation rate of $\approx 5$-fold and mutant fitness under permissive/stressful consitions of $\approx 1.25$ and $\approx 0.14$, respectively. \
+i.e. an estimated increase in population mean mutation rate of $\approx 5$-fold and mutant fitness under permissive/stressful consitions of $\approx 1.25$ and $\approx 0.14$, respectively.
+This version of the model fits the data better, as it's AIC is a lot smaller. \
 Alternatively, we can constrain the mutant fitness to be equal under permissive/stressful conditions via
 ```
 res = estimate_mu_hom(mc_p, 10^8, mc_s, 1.6*10^7, fit_m="joint")